JvEztraaaa/filltrip/README.md

 # 🚗 FillTrip: Fuel Cost Calculator

-FillTrip is a web application designed to help users plan trips, find optimal routes, and calculate travel distances and fuel costs.
-It features user authentication for personalized sessions and an admin dashboard for management.
+FillTrip is a web and mobile-based fuel cost calculator and management system that helps users estimate travel expenses, record trips, and track fuel consumption using real-time map data and vehicle efficiency.
+It simplifies trip planning and promotes smarter, more efficient fuel usage for everyday drivers and transport workers.

 ## 💻 User Preview